Karaoke -love it or hate it, it’s here to stay

 Morphing along with technological advances from cassette tapes to CDs, DVDs, and now on-demand, Internet provided services . . . we’ve seen karaoke’s role in Japanese business and cultural society change.

-As of 2013, the All-Japan Karaoke Industrialist Association cited some 9,000 dedicated karaoke establishments in Japan — down from 14,000 in the mid-nineties.
+As of 2017, the All-Japan Karaoke Industrialist Association cited some 9,300 dedicated karaoke establishments in Japan — down from 14,000 in the mid-nineties.
 During this period, Japan saw its karaoke-singing population swell to a high of 60 million in the mid 90s, to the current estimated 48-some-odd million.
 Even so, that’s STILL 1 of 3 Japanese — a statistic any marketer would be happy to hear.
+The Karaoke market generated over $3,485 Billions in 2017.

 Part of the decline in business has been attributed to industry consolidation — with big chains taking over smaller shops.
 Certainly part can be attributed to years of economic stagnation and lower entertainment budgets.
 But part is also to the natural saturation of a trend and a movement to the next evolutionary stage, which we are seeing now.